-Southcross Alabama Pipeline LLC
+Southcross Alabama Pipeline, LLC

-The section:

-- Evaluated the petition to abandon certain pipeline assets; and - Reviewed the annual report, comparing it to previous reports, and found it to be in compliance with Commission rules and orders.
+The section reviewed the annual report, comparing it to previous reports, and found it to be in compliance with Commission rules and orders.

 Southern Gas Transmission Company

 The section reviewed the annual report, comparing it to previous reports, and found it to be in compliance with Commission rules and orders.